Byun Young-joo: Career

 In Documentary of Yang Joo-nam (1998), Byun chose the director/editor (Sweet Dream: Lullaby of Death, A Mother's Love) as her subject.
 Yang was active in Korean cinema in the late 1930s until the late 1960s, but had lived in seclusion since then.

 For her feature film debut, Byun adapted the Korean novel "A Special Day That Comes Only Once in My Life" by Jeon Gyeong-rin into the erotic drama Ardor (2002), about the reinvigorating effects of an affair on a woman's previously disenchanting life.

 She then produced the documentary Koryu: Southern Women, South Korea (Kim So-young, 2001), which deals with feminine modes of expression and existence in both pre-modern and modern Korea, to construct a complex and multiple portrait of women's lives as diasporic, or "koryu": temporary living in an alien land - women living in man's land.
 Byun was also credited as one of the cinematographers for the documentary Repatriation (Kim Dong-won, 2004), which follows two North Korean political prisoners and their decade-long struggle to return home after their release.

 Her sophomore feature effort Flying Boys (2004) is a coming-of-age romance that also portrays the struggles of the lower classes and sexual minorities.
 Byun had her young actors take about two months of ballet classes so they could grasp the basics of the form.

 Commissioned as part of Ten Ten, the 10th anniversary project of the International Women's Film Festival in Seoul, her documentary short film The Wise Way to Remember the 20th Century (2008) is a meditation on the writings of Park Wan-suh and her legacy on the 20th century, specifically its impact on Byun as a filmmaker and other women artists of the present generation.

 Her most recent film Helpless (2012) is based on the Japanese novel All She Was Worth by Miyuki Miyabe, which pivots around a young woman who suddenly disappears just a few weeks before her wedding, but also talks about contemporary problems such as private loans, bankruptcy and credit rating.
 Byun won Best Director at the 2012 Baeksang Arts Awards and Women in Film Korea Awards, and at 2.4 million tickets sold, Helpless is her biggest box-office hit yet.

+In 2024, Byun made her debut as a television series director through MBC's 14-episode drama Black Out, which is based on the German novel Snow White Must Die by Nele Neuhaus.
+She replaced Lee Kyu-man, who left the project while it was still being developed.
+Black Out had a world premiere in the Rendez-Vous section of the 2024 Canneseries and aired on MBC's Friday-Saturday prime time slot from August 16 to October 4, 2024.

+Byun will direct the upcoming eight-episode SBS drama The Mantis: Original Sin, which is an adaptation of the 2017 TF1 six-episode miniseries La Mante.